tidyverse/dtplyr/README.md

 ## Usage

-To use dtplyr, I recommend loading data.table, dtplyr, and dplyr:
+To use dtplyr, you must at least load dtplyr and dplyr.
+You may also want to load data.table so you can access the other goodies that it
+provides:

 ``` r
 library(data.table)